Nadda launches poll campaign in Assam;asserts BJP will win 100 plus seats | Politics

 He pointed out that it was Atal Bihari Vajpayee who hadtaken the demands raised during the Assam agitation againstthe foreigners to both inside and outside the Parliament.

-It was Vajpayee who raised the slogan- ''Srinagar ho yaGuwahati.....Kerala ho ya Guwahati.....apni desh, apni maati''(whether it be Srinagar or Guwahati, Kerala or Guwahati....itis our nation, our land'').
+It was Vajpayee who raised the slogan- ''Srinagar ho yaGuwahati.....Kerala ho ya Guwahati.....apna desh, apni maati''(whether it be Srinagar or Guwahati, Kerala or Guwahati....itis our nation, our land'').

 Highlighting the saffron party's attachment with Assam,Nadda said it was the BJP government that bestowed BharatRatna on Lokopriyo Gopinath Bordoloi and Bhupen Hazarika-theformer when Atal Bihari Vajpayee was the Prime Minister andthe latter by Modi ji, he added.